steveseguin/vdo.ninja/IFRAME.md

 ***
 This documentation has formally moved to: https://docs.vdo.ninja/guides/iframe-api-documentation
 ***
-The documentation below is considered now considered depreciated and out-of-date.
+The documentation below is now considered depreciated and out-of-date.